CallismartLtd/smart-license-server/readme.md

 ## Description

-Smart License Server is a License Key and Update Server for developers who wish to serve updates for their premium and free WordPress plugins and themes.
+Smart License Server is a License Key and Update Server for developers who desire to serve updates for their premium and free WordPress plugins and themes.
 It includes a license key management feature to ensure premium plugins and themes remain private and only accessible to verified license key holders.

 ## Features

-- License key management
+- License key management.
-- Update server for plugins and themes
+- Update server for plugins and themes.
-- Support for both premium and free plugins/themes
+- Support for both premium and free plugins/themes.
-- Secure access for verified license key holders
+- Secure access for verified license key holders.
+- OAUTH implementation to allow authorized client access.

 ## Installation